Masked Diffusion for Generative Recommendation: Proposed Method: MaskGR

 AR modeling is a dominant paradigm to model the SID sequences in GR.
 Several prior works have extended it, for instance, by combining SID generation with dense retrieval \cite{yang2024unifying, yang2025sparse}, incorporating user preferences \cite{paischer2024preference}, or developing methods for long SID generation \cite{hou2025generating}.
-MADRec presents a novel approach to modeling the probability distribution of SID sequences.
-We believe that, in principle, MADRec can be integrated with these existing AR extensions.
-To demonstrate this potential, we integrate MADRec with dense retrieval, inspired by the work of Yang et al. \cite{yang2024unifying}.
+MaskGR presents a novel approach to modeling the probability distribution of SID sequences.
+We believe that, in principle, MaskGR can be integrated with these existing AR extensions.
+To demonstrate this potential, we integrate MaskGR with dense retrieval, inspired by the work of Yang et al. \cite{yang2024unifying}.

-To unify MADRec's SID generation capabilities with dense retrieval, we modify the framework to output a dense item embedding in addition to the sequence of SIDs.
-Specifically, we introduce three key modifications to the MADRec framework:
+To unify MaskGR's SID generation capabilities with dense retrieval, we modify the framework to output a dense item embedding in addition to the sequence of SIDs.
+Specifically, we introduce three key modifications to the MaskGR framework:

 \begin{itemize}[leftmargin=*] \item \textbf{Input Representation}: Instead of using only SID embeddings as input to the encoder-only architecture, we combine them with the text representation of each item.
 Formally, for an item $i$ with SID sequence $(\sigma_i^1, \ldots, \sigma_i^m)$, the input embedding is defined as: